google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 echo bash_kernel: saved image data to: output.png
 ```

+The outputs from `spirv-fuzz` will be different every time.

 ## Finding a Vulkan driver bug using `spirv-fuzz`

 Unfortunately for this walkthrough (but fortunately for the Vulkan ecosystem),